prashil3k/clauding/hangeoroeum/DESIGN-SPEC.md

 ### 6. Korean-first, English as bridge
 Exercise prompts in Korean (tappable to reveal English translation).
 All buttons show Korean with subtle English whisper subtitles.
 English kept for navigation, settings, grammar notes, and explanations.
 Reference: King Sejong Institute approach — immersion-forward without being confusing.

-### 7. Translations wherever needed
+### 7. Translations, but just wherever needed
 The app helps, it doesn't withhold.
-English meanings are generous and always available — just not shoved in your face.
+English meanings are available — just not shoved in your face.

 ---